jjdblast/bigdata-pipeline_wiki/Getting-Started.md

 ```
 ./flux-stop-all.sh
 ```
-Note:  Sometimes the Zookeeper Service does not shutdown.
+Note:  Sometimes the a couple of the Service do not shutdown.
 You'll need to use `jps` and `kill` the process manually.

 ## Help Me!